CCHMC-SALT/SALT_documentation/README.md

 6. Select "Deploy Content"

 ### Production Deployment
-1. After you have successfully deployed your "dev" branch and are happy with how it presents online, return to your project's GitHub repository and create a pull request for your "dev" branch
+1. After you have successfully deployed your "dev" branch and are happy with how it presents online, return to your project's original GitHub repository and create a pull request for your "dev" branch
-2. Request a review from a SALT admin, either Andrew Vancil (andrew-vancil) or Cole Brokamp (cole-brokamp)
+2. Open an Issue on the CCHMC-SALT version and request a review from a SALT admin, either Andrew Vancil (andrew-vancil) or Cole Brokamp (cole-brokamp)
     a.
 Once approved, the admin will merge your branch into main
 3. Return to the SALT Posit Connect interface and follow the steps listed above, but this time select the "main" branch when prompted
 4. Delete your "[dev]_{your_title}" deployment.
 Alternatively, you may choose to keep your [dev] branch active for further development, but it may incur operating costs